COMPUTER VISION & GRAPHICS - 2023/4

 Expected prior learning: Learning equivalent to Year 1, and Year 2 Semester 1, of EE Programmes.

 Module purpose: This module provides an introduction to the process of digital image formation in real and computer-generated imagery and builds up EEE1035 Programming in C. Mathematical methods used to represent cameras, scene geometry and lighting in both computer vision and graphics are covered.
-The course provides an introduction to both the theoretical concepts and practical implementation of three-dimensional computer graphics used in visual effects, games and scientific visualisation.
+The course introduces both the theoretical concepts and practical implementation of three-dimensional computer graphics used in visual effects, games, and scientific visualisation.
 Practical implementation of computer graphics will be introduced using the OpenGL libraries which are widely used in industry.
 Some of the concepts developed in this module will be useful in other computer vision modules such as EEE3032 Computer Vision and Pattern Recognition.

 Computer Science and Electronic Eng